menu

 Real Estate Prices & Overview

-Peninsula Area is a suburban neighborhood (based on population density) located in Iowa City, Iowa.
+Peninsula Area is a rural neighborhood (based on population density) located in Iowa City, Iowa.

 Peninsula Area real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the Peninsula Area neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the Peninsula Area neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics